 How can you monitor productivity?
 Why would you?
 Well, if you are doing any activity you should be striving for as close to perfection as possible.
 Don't piss your pants or have a knee jerk reaction to 'perfection'.
 I don't mean perfect per se; I mean the best of what is possible.
 Why do an activity if it is pointless?
 Might as well work for the government.
 Joking aside, this leads to the question 'what is the ideal'?
 As a developer you want to work smart, deliver what is needed and wanted, on time, have high morale and not be stressed by the whole thing.
 Ok, lets spell this out.
 The ideal scene for a developer is:

 TO DELIVER THE EXACT, QUALITY SOFTWARE SOLUTION TO A GIVEN PROBLEM, ON TIME, WHILST BEING IN HIGH MORALE AND STRESS FREE

-So how could we quantify this statement?
+So how could we quantify morale and actual productivity?
 When we use Scrum we estimate tasks.
 This estimation changes over time as we get more and more precise the closer the team get and with more experience.
 So if each developer completes 15 points per week, consistently, we consider that a 'normal' situation.
 However, how is the developers morale?
 How are the quality assessments?
 What is their stress level?
 These other points are indicative that the scene is either working or something is missing.